 Kit will present a consent screen that asks the user to grant or refuse your app access to their account.

-Example Kit app OAuth page
+Kit OAuth page

 Kit redirects to App OAuth callback with authorization code

-If the user grants access, Kit redirects the user back to the redirect_uri
+If the user grants access, Kit redirects the user back to the redirect_uri you provided when requesting the user’s identity in step 2.

-query param with a temporary authorization code.
+Kit appends a code query param with a temporary authorization code.

 App exchanges authorization code for refresh and access tokens